 Farmer poverty is at the root of both environmental degradation and child exploitation in cocoa.
 On average, cocoa farmers earn less than US$1.20 per day, with women farmers earning just 50 cents per day.
 Both amounts are less than half the living wage.

-To make ends meet, farmers turn to practices which are harmful for the environment to increase their yields and seek cheaper labor sources, including children.
-For this reason, solutions which address farmer poverty will be beneficial for both people and the planet.
+To make ends meet, farmers turn to practices that are harmful to the environment to increase their yields and seek cheaper labor sources, including children.
+For this reason, solutions that address farmer poverty will be beneficial for both people and the planet.

 The reasons behind farmer poverty are multiple and complex.
 Many farmers grow cocoa on small farms where productivity is too low to make a living wage at the current low price of cocoa once costs are balanced out.